NannyML/nannyml/docs/how_it_works/univariate_drift_detection.rst

 Jensen-Shannon Distance is a metric that tells us how different two probability distributions are.
 It is based on `Kullback-Leibler divergence`_ but is created in such a way that it is symmetric and ranges between 0 and 1.

-For a continuous feature `Kullback-Leibler divergence`_ between two distributions :math:`P,Q` is defined as:
+Between two distributions :math:`P,Q` of a continuous feature `Kullback-Leibler divergence`_  is defined as:

 .. math::
     D_{KL} \left(P || Q \right) = \int_{-\infty}^{\infty}p(x)\ln \left( \frac{p(x)}{q(x)} \right) dx